BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites like the Sheikh Zayed Mosque.
 Think long sleeves, trousers or long skirts, and a headscarf for women.
-It shows respect and helps you blend in more easily.
+It shows respect and helps you blend in more comfortably, avoiding unwanted attention.

 transport

-While taxis are readily available and affordable, consider using ride-sharing apps like Careem or Uber for transparent pricing and easy booking.
-They're a great way to get around the city without the hassle of negotiating fares.
+While taxis are readily available and affordable, consider using ride-sharing apps like Careem or Uber for transparent pricing and ease of booking.
+They often have promotions, and you can track your driver's arrival, which is super convenient, especially in the heat.

 food

-Don't leave Al Ain without trying traditional Emirati cuisine at a local restaurant, perhaps in the Al Ain Oasis area.
-Look for dishes like 'Machboos' (spiced rice with meat) or 'Luqaimat' (sweet dumplings) for an authentic taste of the region.
+Don't leave Al Ain without trying traditional Emirati cuisine at a local restaurant, perhaps one near Al Ain Oasis.
+Look for dishes like Machboos (spiced rice with meat) or Thareed (a stew with bread).
+It's a delicious and authentic way to experience the local culture.

 money

-While credit cards are widely accepted, always have some UAE Dirhams (AED) in cash for smaller purchases at local souks or smaller shops.
-Haggling is expected in the souks, so having cash makes the negotiation smoother.
+While credit cards are widely accepted in malls and larger establishments, always carry some cash (UAE Dirhams) for smaller souks, local eateries, or independent vendors.
+Bargaining is common in the souks, and having cash makes transactions smoother.

 packing

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Al Ain can get very hot, especially during the summer months.
-Don't forget a wide-brimmed hat, sunglasses, and high SPF sunscreen for protection against the desert sun.
+Pack light, breathable clothing made of natural fabrics like cotton or linen, as Al Ain gets very hot, especially from May to September.
+Don't forget a wide-brimmed hat, sunglasses, and high SPF sunscreen – the sun is intense year-round.

 safety